cidopenup/Flappy-Bird-Game/README.md

 3. Open the project in your preferred IDE 🖥️.

-4. Run `FlappyBird.java` as a Java application ▶️.
+4. Run `App.java` as a Java application ▶️.

 5. Play the game! 🎮